 A grown child could ignore their parents for various reasons.
 While these reasons may seem valid to the child, leading them to cut off ties from their parents, they are not always plausible and are generally misunderstandings that can be cleared up with a few parent–child sessions.
 Here are a few probable reasons why your grown child could be ignoring you.

-Grown children may feel the need to escape from you if you keep advising them and controlling them on what to do and what not to do.
+Grown children may feel the need to escape from you if you keep advising them and ideally from controlling parents.
+Parents often expect their adult children to act a certain way, which can cause misunderstandings and lead to more distance between them.
 After a certain age, you need to let them decide to make decisions.
 This is how Ashish Gupta, a son and an employee at Google feels.
 Sharing a similar experience, he says, “As I grew up, I started finding my parent’s advice less and less relevant.
 By the time I graduated from college, I almost resented my parents and felt that they are too controlling — in retrospect, I can tell that they weren’t, but it felt that way back then.
 It was a welcome relief to move to the USA where I became in charge of my life completely (i).”

 Any of these reasons can lead to a feeling of discontentment in your relationship and eventually lead your child to ignore you.